julianhasse/Bootstrap_JavaScript/README.md

-# dropdown-menu
+# Bootstrap progress bar animated with JavaScript

-Using CSS Div 'positioning' and 'display' attributes. by Julian Hasse ®2017.
+Using Bootstrap to add a progress var and JS to animate it. by Julian Hasse ®2017.